Philosophy Pages | Dictionary | Study Guide | Logic | F A Q s | ||

 Truths of Fact, on the other hand, are implicit statements of identity, the grounds for whose truth may not be evident to us.
 These truths are merely contingent and may be subject to dispute, since only an infinite analysis could show them to be identities.

 Anything that human beings can believe or know, Leibniz held, must be expressed in one or the other of these two basic forms.
-The central insight of Leibniz's system is that all existential propositions are truths of fact, not truths of reason.
-This simple doctrine has many significant consequences.

 Consider next how this logic of propositions applies to the structure of reality itself for Leibniz.
 The subject of any proposition signifies a complete individual substance, a simple, indivisible, dimensionless being or monad, while the predicate signifies some quality, property, or power.
 Thus, each true proposition represents the fact that some feature is actually contained in this substance.

-Each monad is a complete individual substance in the sense that it contains all of its features—past, present, and future.
+Each monad is a complete individual substance in the sense that it contains all of its featurespast, present, and future.
 Because statements of identity are timeless, the facts they express perpetually obtain.
 (Thus, for example, I am the person whose daughter was born in 1982 and the person who now develops this web site and the person who will vacation in Manitoba next summer; since each of these predicates can be truly affirmed of me, each of these features is contained in me.)
 Everything that was, is, or will ever be true of any substance is already contained in it.
 (Monadology 22)

 Moreover, each monad is a complete individual substance in the sense that its being is utterly independent of everything else.
 Because statements of identity are self-contained, any apparent relation between substances must actually be a matching pair of features that each possesses alone.
 (Thus, for example, I happen to have the property of being Aaron's father, and Aaron happens to have the property of being my son, but these are two facts, not one.)
 Hence, on Leibniz's view, there can be no interaction between substances, each of which is purely active.
 Monads are "windowless."
 (Monadology 7)

-Where Spinoza saw the world as a single comprehensive substance like Descartes's extended matter, then, Leibniz supposed that the world is composed of many discrete particles, each of which is simple, active, and independent of every other, like Descartes's minds or souls.
-The rationalists' common reliance upon mathematical models of reasoning led to startlingly different conceptions of the universe.
-Yet the rationality, consistency, and necessity within each system is clear.
+the world is composed of many discrete particles, each of which is simple, active, and independent of every other, like Descartes's minds or souls.

 Another way of summing up the structure of the universe on Leibniz's view is by reviewing the great logical principles from which all truths are said to flow: